SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 System.out.println(centimeters);
 ```

-Let’s start the program and make sure that when a value in inches is entered, we obtain a correct output in centimeters:
+Let’s start the program and make sure that when a value in inches is entered we obtain a correct output in centimeters:

 ![](assets/chapter-2-1-images/04.Console-output-01.png)